Wondering if it makes a difference where you shop? It does! Use a price book to track grocery prices, shop the best deals, and save money.

 Don’t be stuck without these strategies to save money while eating great food that you prepared yourself!
-Through cooking videos, meal plans, recipes, and time-tested strategies for saving money, you’ll learn how to make healthy eating easier!
+Through live videos, done-for-you meal plans, recipe helps, and time-tested strategies for saving money, you’ll learn how to make planning, shopping, and cooking easier!

 Get the support you need to make changes for the better!

 - Encouragement and support to meet your goals

 - Easy, doable strategies to eat better and save money